-In both courses, I bring in real clients, with real business and brand challenges.
+In both courses, I bring in real clients, with real challenges.
 My approach is to workshop the challenge in a real-world format.
 It took some adjusting on my part to make this work for students vs. professionals.

-I can tell you the world is in for a treat when these young people hit the workforce.
-The other observation I can share is that Skidmore students are smart, with a causal confidence that belies their intelligence and strong work ethic.
-It’s a unique experience working with students.
-Eager to learn and challenge themselves as much as I challenge them; to push their creativity and put it to work within a strategic construct.
+Another observation I can share is that Skidmore students are smart, with a causal confidence that belies their intelligence and strong work ethic.
+It’s a unique experience working with these students.
+Eager to learn and challenge themselves, to push their creativity and put it to work.

-Working with creativity as a skill, with a business purpose, changes their ideas about creativity and helps them see it as vital and vitally important no matter their career choice.
+Working with creativity as a skill, with a business purpose, changes their ideas about creativity and helps them see it as vitally important, no matter their career choice.

-This semester, my Commercial Production course, we spend the majority of the semester discovering all that is involved in the making of a TV spot; perhaps more contemporarily defined as content.
-Most of these students had never before produced narrative content, so we invested ourselves in the art of the story, the heroes journey.
-We examined other spots, listened to the words of Directors and Directors of Photography, Casting Agents, Location Scouts, Production Designers and Musicians.
-We practiced concept development and story boarding our concepts.
-Then we focused our efforts on building production books to catalogue and manage the production.
-And finally, with approximately 4 weeks remaining in the semester, these Management and Business student went to work on their final assignment.
+In my Commercial Production course, we spend the majority of the semester discovering all that is involved in the making of a TV spot; perhaps more contemporarily defined as content.
+Most of these students had never before produced narrative content, so we invest ourselves in the art of the story, the heroes journey.
+We examine spots, listen to the words of Directors and Directors of Photography, Casting Agents, Location Scouts, Production Designers and Musicians.
+We practice concept development and story boarding our concepts.
+Then we focus our efforts on building production books to catalogue and manage the production.
+And finally, with approximately 4 weeks remaining in the semester, these Management and Business students get to work on their final assignment.

 Their skill level varies but their creativity is strong.
 Click here if you would like to get a flavor of the experience.